UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

 `n_workers`  |Number of cores used
 `core_secs`  |Core seconds used, i.e. the time used by all cores together

+- Load the comma-separated file (`my_results.csv`)
+  in a spreadsheet or read it in your favorite programming language
 - Add a column called `wall_clock_sec`, which equals `core_secs` divided by `n_workers`. `wall_clock_sec`
   is the time it took the calculation to complete